 Influence of Skin Type and Wavelength on Light Wave Reflectance

+The intent of the study was to determine the influence of skin type and wavelength on light reflectance for pulse rate detection.
 PPG sensors detecting changes in blood flow are assessed for effectiveness on dark and light skin tones.
-Studies have shown that green light lacks precision and accuracy, and may not read at all when measuring heart rate in darker skin types.
+Studies have shown that green light lacks precision and accuracy, and may not read at all […]

 Accuracy in Wrist-Worn, Sensor-Based Measurements of Heart Rate and Energy Expenditure in a Diverse Cohort